winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 249\.
 The Bhagavān then went to Kukustā River.
 After drinking, he bathed and then departed with the assembly.
 They stopped to rest under a tree on the road, and he told Cunda, “Take an outer robe, fold it four times, and lay it out.
 My back is hurting, and I want to rest for a while.”
 {: #p249}

 250\.
 Cunda accepted this instruction.
 He laid out the robe, and the Buddha sat on it.
 Cunda then bowed to him and sat to one side.
-He said to the Buddha, “I want to parinirvāṇa!
-I want to parinirvāṇa!”
+He said to the Buddha, “I want to <em>parinirvāṇa</em>!
+I want to <em>parinirvāṇa</em>!”
 {: #p250}

 251\.
 The Buddha told him, “It’s up to you to decide when it’s time.”
-Cunda thereupon parinirvāṇa-ed right there in front of the Buddha.
+Cunda thereupon <em>parinirvāṇa</em>-ed right there in front of the Buddha.
 {: #p251}

 252\.
 The Buddha then spoke in verse: